I call my work cultural communications.

 I have a BA in art history from the University of California-Berkeley (2008) and a MA in folklore from the University of North Carolina-Chapel Hill (2015).
 Between 2011 and 2013, I was communications and marketing manager for The Textile Museum in Washington, DC, where my work raised the profile of the museum and guided its successful transition to the George Washington University.
-In 2016, with support from the National Endowment for the Arts, I curated “Fabric of Freedom,” a month-long series of public outreach programs in Greensboro, NC, presented in conjunction with the National Folk Festival, that served over 3,200 people.
+In 2016, with support from the National Endowment for the Arts, I curated “Fabric of Freedom,” a month-long series of arts programs in Greensboro, NC, presented in conjunction with the National Folk Festival.

 Explore this site to see how I help organizations leverage their powerful content to build community support and expand their mission.

-"Photography exhibit to feature Laotian immigrant culture in Morganton," by Tammie Gercken for The News Herald, Morganton, NC
+"Photography exhibit to feature Laotian immigrant culture in Morganton," The News Herald, Morganton, NC, Feb 2017

-"Mapping a Culinary Mashup: Laos and a Local Community" by Dee Read for Carolina Arts & Sciences magazine, UNC-Chapel Hill, Fall 2015
+"Mapping a Culinary Mashup: Laos and a Local Community," Carolina Arts & Sciences magazine, UNC-Chapel Hill, Fall 2015

-"From Hot To Salty, Smoky And Sweet, What Our State’s Flavors Say About Who We Are," WUNC's The State of Things, Mar 25, 2105
+"From Hot To Salty, Smoky And Sweet, What Our State’s Flavors Say About Who We Are," The State of Things, WUNC, Mar, 2105

 Top: Fieldwork in Luang Prabang, Laos.
 Photo by Vansana Nolintha.